-What we really want to do is "if they picked PC, go to the PC page, otherwise go to the Mac page".
-Select the "Mac or PC" page.
-At the bottom of the control flow view, you'll see:
+What we really want to do is if they picked PC, go to the PC page, otherwise go to the Mac page.
+Select the Mac or PC page.
+At the bottom of the control flow view, you'll see this.

-This should get you the following control flow:
+This should get you the following control flow.

-Lastly, because we don't want the "Mac" page to go to "PC", let's switch the "Mac" transition to be the "ending page".
+Lastly, because we don't want the Mac page to go to PC, let's switch the Mac transition to be the ending page.